What Do Life Insurance Tables And Table Rating Mean?

 Use An Independent Agency

 No two carriers are alike.
 This goes for their underwriting and life insurance tables as well.
 For example, one carrier may have a preferred cholesterol ratio at 5.5.
 Another carrier may have it at 6.0.
-If you have mildly high cholesterol levels, and healthy every other way, which carrier would you choose for a preferred rating?
+If you have mildly high cholesterol levels, and are healthy every other way, which carrier would you choose for a preferred rating?
 That is right…the one who assigns a 6.0 cholesterol level.

 How would you know this, though?